gini/gini-vision-lib-xamarin/README.md

 | `navigationReviewContinue`         | `NextButtonResource`              |
 | `navigationAnalysisBack`           | `CancelButtonResource`            |

-### String Customisation
+### String Customization

-You can also customise the user-facing strings in the GVL UI.
+You can also customize the user-facing strings in the GVL UI.
 For each language that your app supports, create a folder in your iOS project named `<lang>.lproj` where `<lang>` is an ISO language code.
 For instance `en.lproj` for English or `de.lproj` for German.
 In that folder create a file named `Localized.strings`.
-Then for each string key that you want to change (you can find the string keys in the native customisation guide) specify a new value like so:
+Then for each string key that you want to change (you can find the string keys in the native customization guide) specify a new value like so:

 ```
 "ginivision.navigationbar.camera.title" = "Camera screen 📸";